cubiq/vanilla-docs/docs/developers/importing/porter.html.md

 1. **Users:** View your Users page in the Dashboard to verify users were imported correctly and are all assigned to a role.

-1. **Roles & Permissions:** Many imports reset permisions.
+1. **Roles & Permissions:** Many imports reset permissions.
 It is very import you edit each role in turn to review and correct them.

 1. **Default Roles:** Visit the URL `/role/defaultroles` to make sure your visitor, default, and applicant roles are assigned correctly.